 During these manipulations, in order to obtain maximum stretching of the sternocleidomastoid muscle, the neck should be in comfortable hyperextended position and counter traction should be applied by holding the ipsilateral shoulder and chest.

 An additional method of stretching the sternocleidomastoid muscle is to make use of gravity by placing the infant supine on the mother’s lap with the head hanging into hyperextension.
 One hand stabilizes the shoulders and chest, and the other hand tilts the head laterally away from the contracted muscle so that the contralateral ear touches the opposite shoulder.
 The chin is then rotated toward the contracted muscle.

 It is important to hold the muscle stretched to the count of 10.

 The exercises should be performed 15 to 20 times in each direction, 4 to 6 times a day.

 The crib should be turned so that the infant’s unaffected side is against the wall and he will rotate his head to look toward the involved side when his attention is attracted, actively stretching the muscle when reaching and grasping for toys.

 Prone posture during sleep should be avoided, as it will aggravate the facial deformities and the contracture.

-Ordinarily, if the stretching exercises are begun at a very early age and performed faithfully and correctly every day, the contracture of the sternocleidomastoid muscle will corrected and surgery will not be necessary.
+If the stretching exercises are begun at a very early age and performed faithfully and correctly every day, the deformity and contracture corrects and surgery is not required.